-The Macbook Air comes complete with a range of creative tools such as MS Office for Mac, Adobe Creative Cloud Suite and Inspiration.
+The Macbook comes complete with a range of creative tools such as Office for Mac, Adobe Creative Cloud Suite and Inspiration.
 Devices are fully supported by the in-house IT support team, known as iAssist, and also by Apple outside of school hours.
 All students are provided with a network account with a common password for all services.
-They are also provided with access to the school Learning Management System, Haiku.
+They are also provided with access to the school Learning Management System, PowerSchool.

 Email and internet monitoring

 All email and internet use is monitored to ensure that these facilities are used for the purpose of curriculum delivery.
 The school has policies in place to deal with any breach of the acceptable use of email and internet.
 Policies relating to Information Technology matters are fully explained when laptops are issued.

 A Technology Levy is billed to the student’s school account to cover hire of the laptop, bag, software and licences, insurance, external hard drive, protective cover, iAssist helpdesk and other expenses.

 PowerSchool is the Waverley Learning Management System.
 It provides the teacher and students with the ability to create “learning communities” where teachers are able to share resources and content materials with students.
 New students will be provided with a login for PowerSchool at their commencement.
 Continuing students from the Junior School will maintain the same login details.
 PowerSchool is accessed via a link on the school website.
 Parents are very welcome to explore Haiku through their son’s account.

 Students are allocated a $5 credit at the start of the school year for printing.
 They are able to top up this account in the Library as required.
 Page costs are 1 cent for black and white prints and 10 cents for colour prints.
 Students require their student ID card to print.